Cyfrin/Updraft/courses/solidity/1-simple-storage/4-functions/+page.md

 At this stage, you can compile your code by navigating to the compile tab and hitting Compile.
 After compiling, navigate to the tab **Deploy and Run Transactions** to test your function.

 The **Deploy and Run Transactions** tab holds a variety of parameters that are used during the deployment process.
-You'll be assigned an *account* with some ETH to deploy your smart contract.
+You'll be assigned an _account_ with some ETH to deploy your smart contract.

 <img src="/solidity/remix/lesson-2/functions/deploy_and_run.png" style="width: 100%; height: auto;">

-🗺️ In this environment, your contract is assigned a unique address.
+In this environment, your contract is assigned a unique address.
 You can re-access your deployed contract by expanding the **Deployed Contracts** interface and simultaneously opening the terminal, which shows log data of all contract deployments and transactions.

 <img src="/solidity/remix/lesson-2/functions/deployment_address.png" style="width: 100%; height: auto;">

-If we open the terminal we can see that deploying the contract has just sent a simulated transaction on the Remix environment.
+If we open the Remix terminal we can see that deploying the contract has just sent a simulated transaction on the Remix environment.
 You can check out its details such as status, hash, from, to and gas.

 > [!IMPORTANT]
-The process of sending a transaction is the **same** for deploying a contract and for sending Ethers.
-The only difference is that the machine-readable code of the deployed contract is placed inside the *data* field of the deployment transaction.
+> The process of sending a transaction is the **same** for deploying a contract and for sending Ethers.
+The only difference is that the machine-readable code of the deployed contract is placed inside the _data_ field of the deployment transaction.

 ### Transactions creation